-The risk of fire went unchecked.
+The risk of fire continued, unchecked.
 Rapid settlement followed with new houses, offices, warehouses and factories… mostly constructed closely together and of timber.
-The consequences of fire, one that might spread through the town, became more and more pronounced, and still there was no fire brigade nor water supply.
+The 1849 census tells the story: of the 900 inhabited buildings in Auckland, 814 were made of wood with shingle roofs and 40 comprised raupo.
+The consequences of a fire, one that might spread through the town, became more and more pronounced, and still there was no fire brigade nor water supply.

 In 1852 the Municipal Council was considering both.
 Water, piped from the springs in the Domain to Queen Street would provide sufficient for present needs, with branch mains to supply townspeople with “wholesome pure water”.
 A fire engine by Merryweather in England would cost about £195.
 In September 1854 the City fathers acted.
 A bylaw provided for the City Council to collect a special rate to fund and form a City Fire Brigade and, bringing fire and water together in statute, it was decreed that occupiers of premises in the built-up area had to have on hand at least two buckets, easily accessible, for use in the event of a fire.
 Failure to do so would result in a stiff fine.